Regions Financial Corporation

 Regions Financial Corporation is an American bank holding company headquartered in the Regions Center in Birmingham, Alabama.
-The company provides retail banking and commercial banking, trust, stockbrokerage, and mortgage services.
-Its banking subsidiary, Regions Bank, operates 1,952 automated teller machines and 1,454 branches in 16 states in the Southern and Midwestern United States.
+The company provides retail and commercial banking, trust, stock brokerage, and mortgage services.
+Its banking subsidiary, Regions Bank, operates about 2,000 automated teller machines and 1,300 branches in 15 states in the Southern and Midwestern United States.

-Regions is ranked 434th on the Fortune 500 and is component headquartered in Alabama.
+Regions is ranked 428th on the Fortune 500 and is component headquartered in Alabama.
 Regions is also on the list of largest banks in the United States.

 Regions is the largest deposit holder in Alabama and Tennessee.
 It is also one of the largest deposit holders in Arkansas, Louisiana, Mississippi, and Florida.

 The company sponsors Regions Field, a Minor League Baseball stadium in Birmingham, Alabama, and the Tradition golf tournament.
 It sponsored the Regions Charity Classic, a golf tournament held in 2009 and 2010.

-The company has a partnership with Operation HOPE, Inc., to provide free financial education to underserved community.
-In 2019, the company expanded its Workday, Inc., system in partnership with EnterpriseAlumni to engage and enable ex-employees to extend their corporate social responsibility initiatives.
+The company has a partnership with Operation HOPE, Inc. to provide free financial education to underserved communities.
+In 2019, the company expanded its Workday, Inc. system in partnership with EnterpriseAlumni to engage and enable ex-employees to extend their corporate social responsibility initiatives.

 History

-Regions Financial Corporation, formerly known as First Alabama Bancshares, was founded on July 13, 1971 with the merger of three Alabama banks: First National Bank of Montgomery, Alabama (opened 1871), Exchange Security Bank of Birmingham, Alabama (opened 1928), and First National Bank of Huntsville, Alabama (opened 1856).
+Regions Financial Corporation, formerly known as First Alabama Bankshares, was founded on July 13, 1971 with the merger of three Alabama banks: First National Bank of Montgomery, Alabama (opened 1871), Exchange Security Bank of Birmingham, Alabama (opened 1928), and First National Bank of Huntsville, Alabama (opened 1856).
 The headquarters of First National Bank of Huntsville was a historic building built in 1835.
 It served as a hospital for Union soldiers during the American Civil War, and once held a rifle owned by Frank James as collateral for bail money when he was incarcerated across the street in the Madison County Jail.

 Until their formal merger in March 1985, under revised banking regulations, the banks continued to operate independently.

 In 1986, changes in the Interstate Banking Bill allowed bank holding companies to purchase bank branches outside the state in which they were chartered.
-First Alabama Bancshares expanded its operations first into Florida, continuing into Georgia, Tennessee, and Arkansas.
-In 1994, to reflect its growth into a regional company, First Alabama Bancshares changed its name to Regions Financial Corporation and the name of its banking subsidiary to Regions Bank.
+First Alabama Bankshares expanded its operations first into Florida, continuing into Georgia, Tennessee, and Arkansas.
+In 1994, to reflect its growth into a regional company, First Alabama Bankshares changed its name to Regions Financial Corporation and the name of its banking subsidiary to Regions Bank.

 Regions added banking branches in Alabama, Georgia, Tennessee, Florida, South Carolina, Texas, Louisiana, and Arkansas.
 The name "Regions" was purchased from First Commercial Corporation, the Arkansas Bank that Regions subsequently purchased in 1998.

 In 2001, Regions acquired Rebsamen Insurance Company, which was renamed Regions Insurance Group.

 In 2001, Regions acquired Morgan Keegan & Company for $789 million.
 In January 2012, Regions sold Morgan Keegan to Raymond James for $930 million.
 The trust department was retained by Regions and now operates as Regions Trust.